Royals vs. Guardians MLB Betting Odds, Trends & Prediction

-The Kansas City Royals remain in Cleveland to face the Guardians at 6:40 PM ET on Wednesday night in Game 2 of a three-game set.
+The Kansas City Royals remain in Cleveland to face the Guardians at 1:10 PM ET on Thursday afternoon in the final game of a three-game set.
+The game is on ESPN+.
 Keep reading for our Royals vs. Guardians betting prediction.

 Can the Guardians win the game outright as money-line home favorites?